MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 For OneDrive for Business, use **Groove**.
 For Skype for Business, use **Lync**.

-For more information about Microsoft Teams, see [Deploy Microsoft Teams with Office 365 ProPlus](teams-install.md).
+For more information about Microsoft Teams, see [Deploy Microsoft Teams with Microsoft 365 Apps](teams-install.md).

 ## Logging element